Here is the shortcut link to the official Facebook account deletion page.

 Consider an account deletion epitaph to notify friends of your departure.

 In theory, deleting your account immediately removes all Facebook data related to you.
-In reality it's more complicated, taking about a month.
+In reality it's more complicated, taking about 90 days.

 Allegations of complicity with National Security Agency surveillance suggest that your data may never truly be deleted.

 You can still cleanse your Facebook presence for everyone else,